-Kat could hear the hysterical tears all the way from the library in the back of the house.
+Kat could hear the hysterical tears all the way from the library.
 With a sigh, she stood up from the table where she’d been attempting to read through the cramped handwriting of one of her ancestors and prepared herself for the inevitable knock.
-It came a lot faster than she expected.
+It came faster than she expected.

-“I beg your pardon, Miss Havelock,” Michael, the footman, said his voice shaking slightly.
+“I beg your pardon, Miss Havelock,” said Michael, the footman, his voice shaking slightly.
 Kat couldn’t understand why he sounded so upset when they had been dealing with these magical problems almost non-stop for the past nine months.
-They’d started out as many as twenty visitors a day, but more recently had trickled down to no more than five, thank goodness.
-Ever since last summer when her cousin Morgan had been elevated to high priest and took on the role of the Seventh—the one to re-empower all the Vallen—people hadn’t been able to control this increase in their magical abilities.
+They’d started out with as many as twenty visitors per day, but more recently it had trickled down to no more than five, thank goodness.
+Ever since last summer, when her cousin Morgan had been elevated to high priest and took on the role of the Seventh—as the seventh child of the seventh child in the seventh generation, he was tasked to re-empower all the Vallen—people hadn’t been able to control this increase in their magical abilities.

-Normally it would have been Morgan’s job to help with magical mishaps, but since he was off empowering people throughout the country and enjoying being newly married, Kat was left to deal with problems in London and the surrounding area.
+Normally it would have been his job, as high priest, to help with magical mishaps, but since he was off empowering people throughout the country and enjoying being newly married, Kat was left to deal with problems in London and the surrounding area.

 It was almost her job.

-When Morgan had been made the Seventh—as the seventh child of the seventh child in the seventh generation—she, as the sixth child of the sixth child in the family, was tasked with being the Sixth, keeping the laws of their people.
+When Morgan had been made the Seventh, Kat, as the sixth child of the sixth child in the family, was tasked with being the Sixth, keeping the laws of their people.
 They were pretty simple laws—do no harm to others and don’t profit illegally through the use of magic.
 But now she also had to deal with this…

 “What is it, Michael?” she asked the footman.